Skip to content

 MCP’s bottom line

-MCP’s promise is real, but the governance gap is real too.
-Keep experimentation moving, and pair it with a clear governance layer before agents touch systems of record.
+The governance gap is real, and it’s compounding faster than most teams realize.
+Keep experimentation moving — and pair it with a clear governance layer before agents touch systems of record.
 Standards will keep moving.
-Your policies, logs, approvals, and rollback paths should stay steady.
+Your policies, logs, approvals, and rollback paths need to stay steady.